-The uPaged rating scale is a simple one: after a shift ends, the nurse will be asked to rate your hospital on a scale of one to five stars, with five stars being the highest, based on their likelihood of recommending your organisation as a great place to work.
+The uPaged rating scale is a simple one: after a shift ends, the nurse will be asked to rate your facility on a scale of one to five stars, with five stars being the highest, based on their likelihood of recommending it as a great place to work.

 Conversely, you will be asked to rate the nurse using the same scale for each of the following skills:

 Then, the nurse will receive an overall star rating as an average of those provided for each of the above skills.

 Please understand that some days are busy and some things are outside of the control of even the best nurse.
 Use the rating scale to assist your team, and other uPaged facilities, in their decision to accept or decline the nurse's future shift applications to yours, or their, facility.
 We recommend discussing any issues in person with the nurse first before providing a rating.

 If there were no issues with a nurse, we recommend that they are awarded 5 stars.
 Work back from there if any issues arose during the shift.